AmirChegini/de.keleya.hiring.skillcheck.backend.public/README.md

   - It's not a public endpoint, so we need Authentication and Authorization
   - I used AuthGuard and RolesGuard to Authorize users

-* POST /user should create a new user with credentials
+* POST /users should create a new user with credentials
   request:

   - `name` is required, it should be at least 3 chars
   - `email` is required, it should matches the @IsEmail decorator from class-validator
   - `password` is required, it should matches a regex, this regex enforces that the password must contain at least one uppercase letter, one lowercase letter, one digit, and one special character, and be at least 8 characters long.
 If any of the validation fails, an appropriate error message will be returned
+  - `isAdmin` is optional, if true the created user will be an admin
     response:
   - The response is exactly like findUnique response
     rules:
-  - It's a public endpoint, so it does not need any Authentication or Authorization
+  - It's not a public endpoint, so we need Authentication and Authorization
+  - I used AuthGuard and RolesGuard to Authorize users

-* PATCH /user should update a user if it exists and should update credentials if they exist IF the user has not been deleted previously
+* PATCH /users/:id admins should update a user if it exists and should update credentials if they exist IF the user has not been deleted previously
   request:

+  - `name` optional
+  - `email` optional
+  - `newPassword` optional
     response:
+  - The response is exactly like findUnique response
     rules:
+  - It's not a public endpoint, so we need Authentication and Authorization
+  - I used AuthGuard and RolesGuard to Authorize users

+* PATCH /users/updateOwn users are able to update their own info
+  request:

+  - `name` optional
+  - `email` optional
+  - `newPassword` optional
+    response:
+  - The response is UserProfileResponseDto
+    rules:
+  - Only AuthGuard needed

-* DELETE /user marks the user as deleted and also removes related credentials rows, but does NOT remove the user row itself
+* DELETE /users/:id marks the user as deleted and also removes related credentials rows, but does NOT remove the user row itself
   request:

   - `id` from params should be userId (integer), it does not need a Dto